-Ikebana International (I.I.) is a non-profit making, cultural organization founded by an American, the late Mrs. Ellen Gordon Allen in 1956.
-Its aim is to stimulate goodwill and international friendship through the study of Ikebana.
-It also provides an umbrella organization for the many different schools of Ikebana.
+Ikebana International (I.I.) is a non-profit making, cultural organisation founded in 1956 by an American, the late Mrs. Ellen Gordon Allen.
+I.I. aims to stimulate goodwill and international friendship through the study of Ikebana.
+It also provides an umbrella organisation for the many different schools of Ikebana.

 Headquartered in Tokyo, Japan, Ikebana International benefits from the advice and full co-operation of the headmasters of all the leading Japanese schools of Ikebana.

 More information is available here at our global HQ http://www.ikebanahq.org/profile.php